JornHeyvaert/CustomizedBoxes/README.md

 # CustomizedBoxes
-Example of Customizing radio buttons and checkboxes in HTML (uses Font Awesome)
+Example of customizing radio buttons and checkboxes in HTML (uses Font Awesome)